 1. Move in for a Year

-If you move into the property yourself and live there for at least a year, you qualify for an owner-occupied mortgage.
-Fannie Mae offers traditional loans with as little as a 3% down payment loan for investment properties — or at least properties that will be used as investments eventually.
-You could even use a 0% down payment VA loan to buy an investment property if you move in for a year.
+To be specific, Fannie Mae offers traditional loans with as little as a 3% down payment loan for investment properties — or at least properties that will be used as investments eventually.

 While living in the property, you can house hack by renting out rooms, adding an accessory dwelling unit (ADU), renting out storage space or parking, or renting the property on Airbnb when you’re not using it.
 Deni even house hacked by hosting a foreign exchange student!